 1. The ability to multiply.
 This means in theory they can make an infinite number of copies.

-2. The ability to become any types of cells.
+2. The ability to become any type of cell.
 For example, stem cells from fat can become skin, muscle, or bone stem cells.
-The transformed cell can then make an infinite number of copies
+The transformed cell can then make an infinite number of copies.
+For more information read our blogs What are Stem Cells and Understanding Adipose-Derived Stem Cells.

 Stem cells that are obtained from mature adult tissues are referred to as adult stem cells.
 The potential exists for adult stem cells to become any type of cell.
 This ability to become any type of cell and then make as many cells as needed make adult stem cells an area of extreme interest.
 Some adult stem cells also have widespread availability.
 We simply have to harvest them from adult tissues.
 The two tissues most commonly used tissues to obtain or harvest adult stem cells are bone marrow and fat.

-Fat adult stem cells are also known as adipose derived adult stem cells.
-Adult stem cells from fat are easier to obtain and exist in larger numbers than bone marrow adult stem cells.
+Fat adult stem cells are also known as adipose-derived adult stem cells.
+See our blog Understanding Adipose-Derived Stem Cells Adult stem cells from fat are easier to obtain and exist in larger numbers than bone marrow adult stem cells.
 These qualities have resulted in an increasing interest in fat (adipose) derived adult stem cells.
 For more information on stem cells visit:

 A: Harvesting adult stem cells from fat is a simple process.
 Many heart failure and PVD patients are on anti-coagulants or “blood thinners”.
 When allowed by your doctor or cardiologist we prefer stopping blood thinners for a few days before and after harvesting.
 However, if your doctors feels it is unwise to stop the blood thinner, we can do the harvest while on them.
 We begin by selecting an area to take the fat like the stomach or leg.
 We sterilize the area using a local anesthetic solution that is injected into the area.
 Using a syringe and a tool called a cannula, we suction out a 50 ml (about 1 1.2 oz.) of fat.